May 1 – 22, 2021

 Fine ARTS SHOW Gallery 2021

-The Cowichan Valley Fine Arts Show celebrates 51 years of creativity in this popular annual show.
-This year we are showcasing the work of 115 different artists with work that ranges from photography; jewellery making; wood working; painting in watercolour; acrylic and oil; clay, metal and glass.
-Please enjoy and consider signing our on-line guest book.
+It’s a wrap.
+The show is over in the gallery but it lives on online.
+Thanks to the 113 artists who participated.
+Cowichan Valley Fine Arts Show celebrates 51 years of creativity in this popular annual show.
+This year we showcased work that ranged from photography; jewellery making; wood working; painting in watercolour; acrylic and oil; clay, metal and glass.

 In person visiting Hours: